-- Transit Median Provides a wide landscaped refuge for pedestrian crossings and lanes and a consistent pattern of street trees. - Raised Intersection The intersections are raised to help slow motorist speeds accessibility and elevating pedestrians for a safer connection north and south. - the intersection in order to create the most visibility and least conflicts for cyclists. - Bulb-outs The on-street parking transitions to bulb-outs at the intersections in order to narrow the pedestrian crossing distance and traffic calm right turning vehicles.
+- Transit Median Provides a wide landscaped refuge for pedestrian crossings and access to the transit station at Main Street.
+The intended transit stations are "split" with a platform on each side of the intersection which accommodates left turn vehicle lanes and a consistent pattern of street trees. - Raised Intersection The intersections are raised to help slow motorist speeds through the intersection and put the sidewalk and street at the same level, maximizing accessibility and elevating pedestrians for a safer connection north and south. - Protected Bike Path For safety and clarity the protected bicycle paths are located in the intersection in order to create the most visibility and least conflicts for cyclists. - Bulb-outs The on-street parking transitions to bulb-outs at the intersections in order to narrow the pedestrian crossing distance and traffic calm right turning vehicles.